 How to Test for a Leak

-Many homes have small hidden leaks that are easily overlooked until you suddenly realize that your water usage seems high.
-To test for a leak, follow these easy steps:
+At one time or another, many homes will develop small hidden leaks that are easily overlooked until you suddenly realize that your water usage seems high.
+If you suspect a water leak, follow these easy steps:

 - Turn off of all water-using appliances and fixtures inside and outside your home.
 Use no water during the test period.